minism/SublimeLove/README.md

 ------------
 To use the build command, the Love executable needs to be on your system PATH.
 Then, go to Tools > Build System and select "Love".
 Hit F7 or cmd+B to run your Love program.

+The build system will automatically be selected for lua files.

 Links
 =====